rachelkraft/ArchProjTeam1/README.md

-# Testing PRNGS (Pseudo Random Number Generators) Across Different Architectures
+# Testing PRNGS Across Different Architectures
 A repository for our architecture group team

 ## Problem and Motivation